firebase/functions-samples/instagram-auth/README.md

  1. Save the Service Account credential file as `./functions/service-account.json`

-Create and setup your LinkedIn app:
+Create and setup your Instagram app:
- 1. Create a LinkedIn app in the [LinkedIn Developers website](https://www.linkedin.com/developer/apps/).
+ 1. Register an Instagram app on [Instagram for Developers](https://www.instagram.com/developer/).
+You'll need to **Register a New Client**.
- 1. Add the URL `https://<application-id>.firebaseapp.com/popup.html` to the **OAuth 2.0** > **Authorized Redirect URLs** of your LinkedIn app.
+ 1. Once Your app is created make sure you specify your app's callback URL in the list of **Valid redirect URIs** of your Instagram app.
+You should whitelist `https://localhost:5000/popup.html` for local development and if you deploy on App Engine (See Deploy section below) you should whitelist the URL `https://<application-id>.firebaseapp.com/popup.html`.
- 1. Copy the **Client ID** and **Client Secret** of your LinkedIn app and use them to set the `instagram.clientId` and `instagram.clientSecret` Google Cloud environment variables.
+ 1. Copy the **Client ID** and **Client Secret** of your Instagram app and use them to set the `instagram.clientId` and `instagram.clientSecret` Google Cloud environment variables.
 For this use:

 ```bash
 firebase env:set instagram.clientId="yourClientID" instagram.clientSecret="yourClientSecret"
 ```

- > Make sure the LinkedIn Client Secret is always kept secret.
+ > Make sure the Instagram Client Secret is always kept secret.
 For instance do not save it in your version control system.

 Deploy your project:
  1. Run `firebase use --add` and choose your Firebase project.
 This will configure the Firebase CLI to use the correct